Deliver “Delight and Passion” to people

 ■ displays Introduction

-Various initiatives using sustainable materials to decorate the upcycle lounge
+Various initiatives using sustainable materials to decorate the upcycled lounge

-Although OOH is highly durable as a material and has the potential to be recycled, most of it is discarded due to intellectual property issues.
-Therefore, by applying a secret background pattern that hides the intellectual property, we solved the intellectual property issue, and by upcycling, we created value as a unique material originating from the town.
-At openmaterial, we focus on caps, which have a functional lifespan*2 and a material lifespan*3, and use the power of concept design to propose the next life of discarded materials.
+Despite its excellent durability as a material and its potential for recycling, most OOH materials are discarded due to intellectual property issues.
+Therefore, we have solved the intellectual property problem by applying a secret pattern to conceal the intellectual property, and by upcycling it, we have created value as a unique material originating from the local community.
+At openmaterial, we focus on the caps of function life*2 and material life*3, and use the power of concept design to propose a next life for discarded materials.

 [ARCHISONIC(R) Felt / Impact Acoustic]